How it works, how it hurts, and how Meridian Linguistics can help

 The task they had initially underestimated was to become the holy grail of artificial intelligence.
 Half a century after those initial efforts, it remains clear to anyone who has used GoogleTranslate that we are not quite there yet.
 Ray Kurzweil, the futurist and artificial intelligence expert, has predicted that even if a computer could pass the Turing test by 2029 — which he believes is likely — we would still not be able to rely completely on computers for translation purposes, because of the boundless shades of historical and personal context that inform human language.

 Despite these longstanding issues, there are still many automated translation systems in use within the translation industry.
-These systems use rule-based or statistical systems developed from the available translated data in order to produce translations of variable quality, which are then post-edited by human translators in an attempt to fashion fluent, coherent, and accurate text.
+These systems use rule-based, statistical, or more recently neural network systems developed from the available translated data in order to produce translations of variable quality, which are then post-edited by human translators in an attempt to fashion fluent, coherent, and accurate text.
 This process is called PEMT (Post-Editing Machine Translation).
-In practice, this process, in which translators are incentivized to edit garbled text as quickly as possible into fluent-sounding results, is incredibly tedious.
-Worse, the source text is often given only a cursory review, which can lead to serious translation errors.
-While this method has been used with some success in situations where budgets are very tight and quality is less important, we do not recommend this strategy to most of our clients.